 A specific point of debate is the European Commission’s proposal to allow an accompanying driving scheme for truck drivers starting at 17 years old.
 This provides fresh vocation school graduates the opportunity to start driving professionally alongside an experienced driver.

 “We keep hearing that ‘IRU wants children behind the wheel’.
 We have a reply for all myth spreaders: our sector is ready to provide 17-year-olds with continued training, pairing them with experienced trainers during their driving while paying for their work.
 This creates both a remunerated apprenticeship and a job,” said Raluca Marian.
-“What is your proposal for young 17-year-old graduates?”
+“What is the proposal of the contesters for young 17-year-old graduates?”

 The revision of the Driving Licence Directive offers an unprecedented opportunity to bridge the gap between the end of school and the start of professional careers.
 It creates structured routes for young professionals to safely and sustainably join the workforce, addressing both youth unemployment and driver shortages.